PhD, Engineering, University of Calgary

 I am an academic in the School of Engineering at the University of Aberdeen.
-My primary research interests are the experimental/theoretical analysis of fluid dynamics in subsurface rocks and wellbores.
+My primary research interests span across experimental/theoretical fluid dynamics in porous media and narrow channels.

-The applications of such studies are in developing solutions for energy recovery from unconventional reservoirs, multiphase flow predictions in wells using suspensions, hole cleaning in drilling operations using nanofluids etc.
+The applications of such studies are in developing solutions for energy recovery from subsurface resources, energy storage, and minerals extraction.

-I work on developing solutions for Carbon Capture and Storage (CCS), this includes optimisation and prediction of multiphase flow in pipes and subsurface storage capacities.
+I also work on developing solutions for hydrogen storage, carbon capture and storage (CCS), this includes optimisation and prediction of multiphase flow in surface facilities and subsurface storage capacities.
 The solutions also aim at decarbonisation of industry and clean energy storage.

 Key research areas in my group:

-Fluid flow in subsurface complex channels and porous media
+- Fluid flow in complex channels and porous media

-Mechanics of non-Newtonian fluids (Suspensions, Foams and Nanofluids) in wellbores
+- Mechanics of non-Newtonian fluids (Colloidal suspensions, Foams, Polymer solutions and Nanofluids)